nehemiahh23/drawing-app/README.md

-# React Application
+# MERN Application
-## Per Scholas Module 320 SBA
+## Per Scholas Capstone

-A React frontend which displays data from [Pexels API](http://pexels.com/).
-Data is displayed at the `/feed` endpoint (navigate by pressing the Gallery button).
-A feature to load more images when the user scrolls to the bottom is in development.
+A full-stack app which allows users to draw within a canvas element.
+With a logged in account, drawings can be saved to the cloud.

 ## Setup
 1. Navigate to the ``/client`` folder.
+1. Run ``npm install`` to install dependencies
+3. Run ``npm run dev``.
+1. Navigate to the ``/server`` folder.
+2. Again, ``npm install`` to install dependencies.
 2. Create your ``.env`` file, using ``.env.example`` as a template.
-	- If you're grading me, I will have send the API key for you to use.
-If not, get a free key from Pexels.
+	- If you're grading me, I will have sent the .env info for you to use
-2. Run ``npm install`` to install dependencies.
+	- If not:
+		- Change the ``SERVER_PORT`` if you wish
+		- ``MONGO_URI`` = The connection string of your MongoDB database.
+		- ``CLOUD_NAME``, ``CLOUD_API_KEY``, ``CLOUD_SECRET`` = The [Cloudinary docs](https://cloudinary.com/documentation/node_integration#set_required_configuration_parameters) outline where to get these variables when setting up your own cloud hosting.
+		- `JWT_SECRET` = Random string that will be used to encode user info.
+I recommend generating it with [randomkeygen.com](https://randomkeygen.com/).
-3. Run ``npm run dev``.
+3. Run ``npm start``.
+	- Currently, the ``dev`` command causes issues with cloud uploading.
+4. Send a request to the ``/seed`` endpoint to display some working data.
+	- Once again, if you're grading me, I'll have sent you the login info for the existing users.

 ## Usage
-- Use the Gallery button to view the image data.
+- Navigating to the Studio allows you to draw (more features will be added to this, primarily pen tablet support).
+You can save a drawing locally which will persist until a reload.
+When logged in, you can save it to the cloud and overwrite it with edits.
+The clear button refreshes
+- The Gallery displays public posts (currently these cannot be created or changed in any way).
+- The Portfolio page will display all your drawings while logged in.
+Here you can mark drawings for deletion.
+This can be undone until the page unrenders or the Refresh button is pressed.
+- The Login page will validate user input and log in.
+It will then be replaced by the Account page, which allows the user to log out.

 <!-- TODO: Add the fancy technologies list from Sneeks -->
 ## Technologies Used